Skip to content

 • Strong middle ground between simple schedulers and enterprise WFM

-• Designed for clearer coverage and day-of control, not just shift publishing
+• Designed for clearer coverage and operational visibility, not just shift publishing

 Cons